DavidHector/joeynmt/README.md

 Joey NMT was originally meant for translation purposes.
 Our goal was to alleviate experimenting with speech2text, which is why we modified the original Codebase to accept and process audio data as source and text data as target transcriptions.

 Check out the detailed [documentation](https://joeynmt.readthedocs.io) of the original project and their [paper](https://arxiv.org/abs/1907.12484).
-Out paper can be found in [this repository](https://github.com/DavidHector/joeynmt/).
+Our paper can be found in [this repository](https://github.com/DavidHector/joeynmt/).

 ## Contributors
 Joey-S2T is developed by [Niklas Korz](https://github.com/niklaskorz) (Heidelberg University), [Yoalli Rezepka García](https://github.com/Yrgarcia) (Heidelberg University) and [David Hector](https://github.com/DavidHector) (Heidelberg University).